KEEPING OUR CHILDREN, FAMILIES AND COMMUNITIES SAFE FROM GUN VIOLENCE

-Fighting for Lower Property Taxes
+Fighting for Lower Property Taxes and Affordable Housing

 Our community is being pushed out of their homes due to a broken property tax system.
 I will work to create a transparent system that holds the ultra-wealthy accountable to paying their fair share while reducing the burden on the middle-class.